ooRexx/ooRexx/samples/windows/oodialog/controls/ListView/subitem.editing/ReadMe.txt

   The embedded controls allow the user to do in-place editing of the subitems in the list-view when in report mode.

-  To activate subitem editing, the user first selects a row by clicking on it with the mouse.
+  For these first 3 examples, to activate subitem editing, the user first selects a row by clicking on it with the mouse.
 If the user then clicks one more time, the embedded control becomes active.
 The user enters the value desired.
 At that point, hitting enter makes the change.
 If the user hits the escape key, or clicks somewhere else on the list-view, the change is abandoned.

     - dropDownComboBox.rex